Gelman Family Law Lawyers

 • Childcare costs resulting from the employment, education, training, illness, or disability of the parent with the majority of the parenting time.

-Children are entitled to the financial support of their parents within that parent’s means and abilities.
+Children are entitled to financial support from their parents within that parent’s means and abilities.
 Ontario’s child support guidelines provide the basis for calculating required child support.
-Sometimes the parents may use these guidelines to create an agreement governing child support and sometimes a judge will issue a court order on the topic.
-In either case, the counsel of experienced family lawyers will provide invaluable assistance as every case has its own unique set of facts and circumstances.
-Information about the basics of child support can be found at lisagelman.com.
-Contact the lawyers at Gelman & Associates to speak to a qualified family lawyer about your child support matter.
+Sometimes, the parents may use these guidelines to create an agreement governing child support, and sometimes a judge will issue a court order on the topic.
+In either case, counsel from experienced family lawyers can be extremely helpful.

 Written by Lisa Gelman